Don Imus: 1971–1979: WNBC and WHK

-On December 2, 1971, less than three years into his radio career, Imus started his morning show at WNBC in New York City, with a $100,000 per year salary which was said to have been double his WGAR salary.
+On December 2, 1971, less than three years into his radio career, Imus started his morning show at WNBC in New York City, with a $100,000 annual salary which was said to have been double his WGAR salary.
 On his second day, he overslept and missed the show.
 Imus was involved in various projects during his time at WNBC.
 In March 1973, he began a stand-up comedy and stage act called Imus in the Evening; his first shows were held at The Bitter End in New York City.
+On January 30, 1974 he appeared as himself (a patient at Hope Memorial with a broken leg from skiing while on vacation from his radio show) on the NBC-TV daytime soap opera The Doctors.
 By the early 1980s, he was earning as much as $10,000 a performance.
 Imus retired his stand-up in December 1985.
-He released three albums containing radio segments and songs: 1200 Hamburgers to Go (1972), One Sacred Chicken to Go (1973), and This Honky's Nuts (1974).
-The latter features material from his stand-up comedy at Jimmy's Club in Manhattan.
+He released an album containing radio segments and songs: 1200 Hamburgers to Go (1972).

 Imus started to drink heavily during this period, which soon affected his working life.
 He started to miss work and became increasingly unmanageable.
 He missed 100 days of work in 1973.
 In August 1977, WNBC decided to reformat the station and let go of their on-air staff.
 Imus described himself as "awful" and "a jerk" during this time, and struggled to find a suitable job in New York City that satisfied his salary demands.
 He returned to Cleveland and began an afternoon drive show on WHK in 1978.
-He found the experience humiliating, but took the job in order to earn money and "get my act together".
-During this time, Imus recorded episodes of IMUS, plus..., a late-night talk show on WNEW-TV in New York.
+He found the experience humiliating but took the job in order to earn money and "get my act together".